 Resolution

 • When you stop and start the instance, the public IP address of your instance changes.
 It's a best practice to use an Elastic IP address instead of a public IP address.
-If you use Route 53, you might need to update the Route 53 DNS records when the public IP changes.
+If you use Amazon Route 53, then you might need to update the Route 53 DNS records when the public IP address changes.

 1. Open the Amazon EC2 console.